 - Sort the items by size and delete the largest files.

-If you’re running macOS Mojave or later, click anywhere on your Desktop and select Use Stacks in the new window.
+If you’re running macOS Mojave or later, right-click anywhere on your Desktop and select Use Stacks to neatly organize all your files and folders, which will make navigating the ones you keep a lot easier.

-- In the Mail app, go to Mail > Preferences.
+- In the Mail app, go to Mail > Settings and then select the General tab.

 iOS backups are supposed to be temporary files rather than permanent residents on your Mac.
-Plus, it’s fairly easy to optimize storage by deleting old iOS backups.
-Here is how to delete temporary files and old iOS backups:
+Fortunately, it’s fairly easy to optimize storage by deleting old iOS backups.
+To delete temporary files and old iOS backups:

 - Plug your iPhone or iPad into your MacBook Pro, Air, iMac, or Mac mini and select it from the sidebar.